Derrick Adams: Career

 In 2019, Adams's work was featured in the Fox TV hit Empire.
 The art work in the series depicts the main characters, Cookie and Lucious Lyon (played by Taraji P. Henson and Terrence Howard), and is part of a real-life limited-edition collection of objects, "Empire x Derrick Adams collection", which supports Turnaround Arts, an arts-based school program at the Kennedy Center.
 This wasn't the first time his work was showcased on a hit American TV show.
 In 2017, Issa Rae included his work in her HBO comedy Insecure.

 in 2019 Adams was commissioned by the MTA (Metropolitan Transportation Authority) to create laminated glass artwork for the Nostrand Avenue Station.
 The laminated glass artwork consists of 85-panels that span the length of the newly rehabilitated platforms and extend onto the four new pedestrian bridges that connect the station to the neighborhoods of Crown Heights and Bedford-Stuyvesant that are represented within the artwork.
 Using areal photos, maps, and personal history.
 Adams employs his collage style to emphasizes the symbiotic relationship between neighborhood residents and their built environment.

 In 2020 Adams created a mural for Harlem Hospital.

 In 2023, Adams was one of six artists commissioned to create a temporary installation for the National Mall in conjunction with Beyond Granite: Pulling Together, the first curated art exhibition in the Mall's history.
 Commissioned by the Trust for the National Mall, National Capital Planning Commission, and National Park Service, Adams designed a fully functional, interactive playground that served as a memorial to the desegregation of public schools in Washington, D.C.
 The playground was divided in half using a large panel that featured pictures of kids playing on a playground in Washington, immediately after the court decision that desegregated schools; one half of the playground was painted in exclusively shades of gray, while the other half was rendered in bright hues, with an archway in the center connecting the two sides.

 In 2024-2025, Adams' work was included in the touring exhibit "Giants: Art from the Dean Collection of Swizz Beatz and Alicia Keys" at the Brooklyn Museum and Minneapolis Institute of Art.
 Two of his deconstructed collages, “Interior Life (Woman)” and “Interior Life (Man),” appear in the 2025 “Strong, Bright, Useful & True: Recent Acquisitions and Contemporary Art From Baltimore" at the Irene and Richard Frary Gallery at the Johns Hopkins Bloomberg Center in Washington, DC.

+From April 16–September 7, 2026, ICA Boston presents Derrick Adams: View Master, his first mid-career museum survey, spanning 20 years of work.
+A monograph published in fall 2025 surveying Adams' career preceded the exhibition and informed its structure, which centers on three recurring themes in his work: Channeling, Signaling, and Mirroring.
+Following its Boston run, the exhibition is scheduled to travel to the Queens Museum in New York.